 There is now a large body of scientific evidence demonstrating that meditation has a variety of beneficial effects on attention.
 For the sake of brevity, I will focus on one particular thread of the research that involves the phenomenon of attentional blink and how its modulated by the practice of meditation.

 Let's begin with a quick primer on the attentional blink phenomenon.
 Suppose you have the following task to perform.
-You are presented with a rapid sequence of letters and somewhere in this sequence of letters, there is either one or two numbers.
-Your task is to press a button when you see a number.
+You are presented with a rapid sequence of letters and somewhere in this sequence of letters, there is a white letter and an 'X'.
+Your task is to press a button when you see either the white letter or the 'X'.
 You can get a feel for how this works by watching the video below.

-What is interesting about this task is that if the second number appears within about half a second of the first number, most people fail to notice it.
+What is interesting about this task is that if the 'X' appears within about half a second of the white letter, most people fail to notice it.

 The standard explanation for why this occurs involves the dynamics of our limited attentional resources.
-The process of registering that the first number has appeared consumes a substantial portion of your available attentional resource.
+The process of registering that the white letter has appeared consumes a substantial portion of your available attentional resource.
 And it takes some time for you to shift attentional resource from one cognitive task to another.
-So when the second number appear soon after the first, there isn't enough time for your mind to shift enough of its attentional resource from the first number to the second.
+So when the 'X' appears soon after the white letter, there isn't enough time for your mind to shift enough of its attentional resource from the white letter to the 'X''.
 There is, thus, a kind of lag effect in the dynamics of your attention.
-Because of this, you don't have enough available attentional resource to become aware of the second number when it appears.
-As a result, your subjective experience is as if you blinked right when the second number appears.
+Because of this, you don't have enough available attentional resource to become aware of the 'X' when it appears.
+As a result, your subjective experience is as if you blinked right when the 'X' appears.

-One side point worth mentioning is that although your subjective experience is similar to that of blinking when the second number appears, there is a sense in which you do perceive the second number.
+One side point worth mentioning is that although your subjective experience is similar to that of blinking when the 'X' appears, there is a sense in which you do perceive the 'X'.
 It is just that you perceive it unconsciously.
 There is substantial evidence indicating that although one may fail to be aware of the second stimulus, it nevertheless undergoes substantial unconscious processing — enough even to cause observable priming effects (Shapiro et al. 1997, Visser et al. 2005).
-In other words, the second number makes its way into your mind, but because it doesn't receive sufficient attention, it fails to appear in your conscious experience.
+In other words, the 'X' makes its way into your mind, but because it doesn't receive sufficient attention, it fails to appear in your conscious experience.

 Since this initial study, several others have found similar effects.
 At time of writing, these include Leeuwen et al. 2009, Fabio and Towey 2018, Roca and Vazquez 2020, and Wang et al. 2021.
 Two other studies have also examined potential differences between the effects that focused-attention and open-monitoring meditation have on attentional blink.
 Vugt and Slagter 2014 and Colzato et al. 2015 found evidence indicating that open-monitoring meditation resulted in a greater reduction in attentional blink than focused-attention meditation did.
 Altogether, these studies confirm the hypothesis that meditation improves our ability to allocate attentional resources effectively and thereby make it easier for one to detect the second stimulus.
 In short, the practice of meditation reduces the attentional blink.
 Said another way, by improving your control over your attention, meditation expands your awareness.